Content for the Entire Customer Journey

 - Structuring Taxonomy to Achieve Business Goals

 Cloudability Corporate Site (2016-present)

-Increased organic quarterly, increased page conversions and SEO rankings, and lowered time to development
+Increased organic traffic quarterly, increased page conversions, SEO rankings while lowering acquisition costs, and lowered time to development

 I manage the Corporate Site content that comes in from various teams.
 This content includes Product, Support, and Sales assets.
 We constantly experiment with copy, conversion points, and calls to action using data-driven insights.

-Corporate Sites can be very complex and political.
-I make sure metrics and feedback are as transparent as possible, which allows us to optimize how we use this website to drive organic traffic while serving users looking for information about the company and its products.
+Corporate Sites can be complex and political.
+I make sure metrics and feedback are as transparent as possible, so everyone knows why we build the site the way we do.
+This allows us to optimize how we use this website to drive organic traffic while serving users looking for information about the company and its products.